 Now for the final step.
 We can install the SportsDevil addon from the repository itself.

-I like installing addons directly from the developer, when I can.
-Not only does that ensure that you’re getting the latest version of the addon, but it means there are a lot less options in this step.
+I like installing addons directly from the developer when I can.
+Not only does that ensure that you’re getting the latest version of the addon, but it means there are a lot fewer options in this step.

 No such luck here, though.